lesedipitsi123/mrdfoodclone/README.md

 # :hamburger: Mr. D Food clone app
-Decided to make a Mr. D Food clone Android app.
+Decided to make a Mr. D Food clone Android app with a twist in UX/UI design.
 Unfortunately you can't order pizza :pizza: on this one :disappointed_relieved:

 ## What I learned
 * Google Maps SDK for Android fundementals